Did I Tell You the One About Guy Lafleur and Me?

 "cut short" because Guy was a heavy smoker.

-That aside, he scored more than a point-a-game in regular season play and playoffs over his 17-year career.
+That aside, he scored more than a point a game in regular season play and playoffs over his 17-year career.

-He wasn't a banger.
 He was creative and played the game at a level above everyone else.
-Don Cherry told me he was shocked at the way his Boston defenceman, Mike Milbury played Lafleur.
-"He slashed him, he butt-ended him, he cross-checked him, he punched him and Lafleur never ever looked at the referee for a penalty".
+Don Cherry told me he was shocked at the way his Boston defenceman, Mike Milbury, played Lafleur.
+"He slashed him, butt-ended him, cross-checked him, punched him, and Lafleur never ever looked at the referee for a penalty".

 "He was a true warrior."